-This policy document sets out the LCSB's best practice guide to using social media - in particular Facebook, Instagram and Twitter.
+This policy document sets out the LCSB's best practice guide to using social media - in particular Facebook, Instagram and X (Formerly known as Twitter).

 Context

 The LCSB uses social media to communicate its messages and to maintain contact with members of the community and people seeking to know more about the community.
 All LCSB's communications are subject to relevant statutory guidelines and regulations as detailed in our policy documents: see especially the LCSB Data Protection Policy and Safeguarding Policy, also the LCSB policies on Zoom Etiquette, Prayer Requests, and Photography.